-FDP_SOP.1/Copy Secure Basic Operations Hierarchical to: No other components.
+FDP_SOP.1/Copy Hierarchical to: Secure Basic Operations No other components.
 FDP_SOP.1.1/Copy The TSF shall provide basic operations Copy on objects stored in the TOE.
-The basic operation is applied between objects stored in ROM , RAM and Flash and R $AM^{73}$ .
+The basic operation is applied between objects stored in ROM, RAM and Flash and R AM .
 FDP_SOP.1.2/Copy The TSF shall protect the data against attacks from disclosure and modification that can be inherently applied during the processing of the basic operations.
-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [50].
-FDP_SOP.1/Move Secure Basic Operations Hierarchical to: No other components.
-FDP_SOP.1.1/Move The TSF shall provide basic operations Move on objects stored in the TOE.
-The basic operation is applied between objects stored in ROM , RAM and Flash and $R$ $AM$ .
-FDP_SOP.1.2/Move The TSF shall protect the data against attacks from disclosure and modification that can be inherently applied during the processing of the basic operations.
-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [50].
-FDP_SOP.1/Compare Secure Basic Operations Hierarchical to: No other components.
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].
+FDP_SOP.1/Move Hierarchical to: Secure Basic Operations No other components.